Mike Abell, Professional Civil Engineer

 Gather a few quotes to review your options.

 When deciding which engineer to hire, don't necessarily go with the lowest quote.
 Many engineers provide additional value and experience that can save you money with the economy of their design and value added during the construction process.

-You'll also likely get a superior product with a more experienced engineer who understands the nuances of design, permitting, and construction.
-There are many design and construction details you'd want accounted for when an earthquake occurs.
+You'll also likely get a superior outcome with a more experienced engineer who understands the nuance of design, permitting, and construction.
+There are many design and construction details you'll want accounted for when an earthquake occurs.